 This could be even more beneficial for rural areas or developing countries.
 They usually send the eye images to other ophthalmologists, and once again, more time is needed for such backup diagnostics.
 The initial results from Al retinopathy studies are certainly promising.

-And it’s clear that they will improve as time passes, becoming faster and better over time.
+And they will improve as time passes, becoming faster and better over time.
 This can only mean big ramifications and good news for the field of diabetes care.

-As a matter of fact, this method of reading eye images using AL will most likely become predominant at larger institutions in the near future.
+This method of reading eye images using AL will most likely become predominant at larger institutions shortly.
 Let’s say, in the next 5 to 10 years.

 And the reason it will take longer in other places is that there is such great variation concerning approaches to healthcare from state to state.